Mission, Vision, Values

-In 1947, Morrison Child and Family Services was founded by a group of concerned citizens and physicians committed to providing mental health services for children in the community.
+In 1947, Morrison Child and Family Services was founded by a group of compassionate citizens and physicians committed to providing mental health services for children in the community.
 Dr. Carl Morrison, one of Oregon’s first child psychiatrists, served as Morrison’s Executive Director for 25 years.
 In its first year, the Portland Community Child Guidance Clinic, as it was called, served 216 cases from a modest house in downtown Portland.

 In 1972, the clinic name was changed to The Morrison Center, in honor of Dr. Morrison’s many years of dedicated service.
 Throughout the 70s, Morrison began offering programs for children in the juvenile system and became a major provider of and advocate for clinical psychologists.
 Staff increased twelve-fold to meet the growing demand for services and a second clinic in Gresham was established to work with east county children and families.